New Student Information

 MUSIC THEORY AP CREDIT: All students WILL be granted 3 hours of college credit in Music Theory at Belmont for a score of 4 or 5 of the Music Theory AP Test.
 The exact course credit will depend a new student’s score on the Belmont Music Theory Placement test which will be administered during Orientation the summer preceding a student’s matriculation at Belmont.
 If a new student scores high enough on the Belmont Music Theory Placement Test to place into Music Theory II (or higher), he/she will get credit for Music Theory I. If the score indicates the student needs to begin in Belmont’s Harmony I here at Belmont, the student will get credit for a 3-hour elective course in Music.
 No credit is given for Ear Training; however, students are welcome to take the Belmont Ear Training Placement during Orientation.
 If a student places into an upper level of Ear Training, the lower level would be waived (that is, the student would not have to take the course, but no credit is given.
 The student would take an elective hour instead of the ear-training.)

 PERFORMANCE ATTIRE: All majors and minors will participate in performances throughout the year that will require them to wear formal black attire.

-- WOMEN - Measurements will be taken for women's dresses during the first week of classes (watch for signs about time and place).
-Women should be prepared to pay approximately $100 (checks should be made to Belmont SOM) at the time measurements are taken.
-This will pay for both a dress and jewelry.
+- WOMEN - Measurements will be taken for women's dresses during the first few weeks of classes (watch for signs about time and place).
+Women should be prepared to pay approximately $150 (checks should be made to Belmont University) at the time measurements are taken.
+This will pay for a dress, jewelry, and shoes.